davehenton/codeclimate-checkstyle/README.md

+# Try Qlty today, the newest edition of Code Climate Quality.
-# This repository is deprecated and archived
+#### This repository is deprecated and archived.

 This is a repository for a Code Climate Quality plugin which is packaged as a Docker image.

 Code Climate Quality is being replaced with the new [Qlty](qlty.sh) code quality platform.
 Qlty uses a new plugin system which does not require packaging plugins as Docker images.